Town hall with NYPD’s Shea

-NYPD Commissioner Dermot Shea will be the featured speaker at a public safety town hall meeting at the Robert Ross Johnson Community Life Center in St. Albans from 7 to 9:30 p.m. on Thursday, Feb.
+NYPD Commissioner Dermot Shea will be the featured speaker at a public safety town hall meeting at the Robert Ross Johnson Community Life Center in St. Albans from 7 to 9:30 p.m. tonight, Feb.
 27.

 Shea succeeded former Commissioner James O’Neill in December.
 The event is being sponsored by the offices of Councilmembers Donovan Richards (D-Laurelton), who serves as chairman of the Public Safety Committee, Councilwoman Adrienne Adams (D-Jamaica), Daneek Miller (D-St. Albans) and Rory Lancman (D-Fresh Meadows).